 ENG110 (Literary Perspectives):

 "BODY POLITICS" In this general education course students answer questions about how the body is politicized in relation to identity: how do identities mark bodies?
 How do bodies shape identities?
-Students explore this process of politicization by studying how contemporary art and literature represent the ways in which individual bodies identified as different come into conflict with institutions and larger structures.
-Students leave this course with a better understanding of how the study of literature can contribute to the most pressing political issues of our times. |
+They explore this process of politicization by studying how contemporary art and literature represent the ways in which individual bodies identified as different come into conflict with institutions and larger structures. |

 |